 MOD ARB/7/74

-56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Members, using the most appropriate means of communication.
+56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Member States, using the most appropriate means of communication.

 Reasons: This proposal is based on CWG/4A2/321.
 Retain this important provision with slight update of text.